multiversx/mx-docs/docs/developers/smart-contracts.md

 Developers are encouraged to use Rust for their smart contracts, however.
 MultiversX provides a [Rust framework](https://github.com/multiversx/mx-sdk-rs) which allows for unusually clean and efficient code in smart contracts, a rarity in the blockchain field.
 A declarative testing framework is bundled as well.
-For the best coding experience, developers have the [MultiversX IDE](https://marketplace.visualstudio.com/items?itemName=Elrond.vscode-elrond-ide) at their disposal.

 Read more about the MultiversX VM [here](/learn/space-vm).